-FCCN Unit's data analyst, Nika Shahidian, shares her testimony about the role and relevance of women in science, technology, engineering and mathematics.
-During the month of March, the FCCN Unit joins GÉANT's #WomenInSTEM campaign, giving the opinion of several of its employees on this subject.
+Nika Shahidian, a data analyst at the FCCN Unit, shares her testimony on the role and relevance of women in science, technology, engineering and mathematics.
+During the month of March, the FCCN Unit is joining GÉANT's #WomenInSTEM campaign, sharing the opinions of several of its employees on this topic.

 As women, from a young age we have lost interest in male-dominated areas of work, wanting to pursue areas where the role of women is already established and following in the footsteps of the working women who have opened so many doors for us.
 But now it's our turn!
 Engineering and technology jobs are predominantly held by men, pushing out ambitious women with so much potential.
 We have a duty to open doors for the future generation of working women and end the discrepancy in women's representation in science, technology, engineering and mathematics (STEM) fields.